pesto-students/interviewium-be-n11-epsilon/README.md

 <p align="center">
     <img src="https://interviewium.s3-ap-south-1.amazonaws.com/f3fe3c94-eea0-42ed-80b1-c2079e39bce2.png" alt="Logo" width="350" height="200" >
 </p>
 Interviews!
 Around 150 million people go though interview process in a year.
 Every 1 min 3 people are hired though LinkedIn.
 Well, managing those interview processes is something what we do at Interviewium :) Interviewium is intended to be used by companies to manage their end-to-end Interview processes and to provide the (often nervous) interviewees a fantastic experience.
 We have strived to provide all the Personas at Interviewium a seamless experience.
 Our goal is to create a platform where HR, Interviewer, Interviewee can follow a process driven approach of hiring rather than HR driven.
-We want to remove their hurdle of managing all interviewee through Excel, going back and forth for deciding timings.
+We want to remove the HR hurdles of often managing all interviewee through Excel & the constant going back and forth for deciding timings.
+<br/><br/>
 Welcome!
 We hope you enjoy our application as much as we enjoyed making it.

 <!-- TABLE OF CONTENTS -->